We may earn money or products from the companies mentioned in this post.

 While Disneyland has not fully revealed how this reservation system will work, we do have some info.
 I will be continually updating this article, so be sure to keep checking back.
 In fact, it might be a good idea to bookmark this page.

-Out of state visitors?
+Can Out of state visitors Make Reservations Now?

 Other Important Information Released

-Multi-day tickets will be allowed and parkhopping will be available starting at 1 pm each day.
+Parkhopping will be available starting at 1 pm each day.

 For parkhopping, you will make a reservation for one park that day.
 You will head to that park in the morning, and then parkhop to the other park anytime after 1 pm.
 I definitely think parkhopping is a must-do at Disneyland so I am glad they were able to accomodate this option for guests.